home-assistant/home-assistant.io/source/_integrations/blink.markdown

 The preferred method for setting this up is by using the configuration flow.
 Go to the integrations page in your configuration and click on new integration -> Blink.
 When you are prompted for your pin, there are (currently) two possibilities:

 1. You are sent an email asking for you to allow Home Assistant to access Blink.
-In this case, please enter the string `None` into the pin field and hit `Submit`.
+In this case, leave the pin field blank and hit `Submit`.

 2. You are sent an email containing a 2FA pin.
 In this case, please enter the pin and hit `Submit`.